What Is a HELOC Loan, and What Can You Use It For?

 The draw period for a HELOC is usually 10 years, but not always.
 During that time, the minimum monthly payments are interest-only.
 You do have the option to cover the principal, and if you completely pay off your balance while still in the drawing period, the bank will offer to close the line of credit.

 After the draw comes the repayment.
-While it lasts, you cannot get any more HELOC funds, and your monthly payment will comprise both principal and interest.
+While it lasts, you cannot get any more funds, and your monthly payment will comprise both principal and interest.
 Thankfully, the standard repayment length is 20 years.

 HELOC Requirements